 What’s new in macOS Sierra?

-The gist of the El Capitan upgrade is that your operating system will be sleeker, easier to use, and more feature-packed.
+The gist of the Sierra upgrade is that your operating system will be sleeker, easier to use, and more feature-packed.
 You won’t find anything revolutionary, but you may find that it makes your day-to-day tasks more enjoyable.

 Following is a sample of upgrades included in Sierra: